brknapp/Project_1/README.md

     ##  8 Avatar                                 2005        tt0497595     movie       https://m.media-ama… 68           True
     ##  9 Avatar                                 2011        tt1775309     movie       https://m.media-ama… 68           True
     ## 10 Capturing Avatar                       2010        tt1778212     movie       https://m.media-ama… 68           True

+Now, lets get all of the data for both Star Wars and Indiana Jones:

 movie title in mind, like Star Wars.
 Here’s a function you can use to get data from the OMDb API about Star Wars: